What is HTTP 402? How PEAC uses 402 for agent payments

-Status code sits unused while web payments evolve through separate channels
+- 1997 to 2023.
+Status code sits unused while web payments evolve through separate channels.

-AI agents need machine-readable payment signals, HTTP 402 finally activated
+- 2024 and beyond.
+AI agents need machine-readable payment signals.
+HTTP 402 finally sees production use through layered specifications such as x402.

 The rise of AI agents changes everything.
 Unlike human users who can navigate payment forms, AI agents need machine-readable payment signals.

-Structured data: what to pay, how much, where
+- Payment instructions.
+Structured data: what to pay, how much, where.

 PEAC Protocol builds on HTTP 402 with additional structure for AI access control, payments, and receipts.
 When a PEAC-enabled endpoint receives a request without valid payment: